blanco217/plansource-2018-nov/specs/outline.md

 1) New Requirement  -> Calculate score of incomplete game

-1) New Requirement  -> OUTPUT: Display simplest possible scoresheet on stdout
-    This is just so they can see a simple scoresheet independent of the tests.
-    We'll add support for different output targets later.

-1) New Requirement -> INPUT: Read rolls from stdin
-    Straightforward input from stdin.
-    Just like for output, we'll make this more complicated later.

 1) New Requirement -> No-tap Game
     This should make them extract a config.